 Drain the noodles and toss with sesame oil to prevent sticking.

-4 Cook the chicken: Heat a wok or large skillet over medium-high heat.
+Heat a wok or large skillet over medium-high heat.
 Once hot, add the vegetable oil once that's hot, add the chicken.
-Cook until the chicken is cooked through, 5 to 6 minutes, stirring frequently.
+Cook until the chicken is just barely cooked through, 5 to 6 minutes, stirring frequently.
 (The chicken will continue to cook with the vegetables, so it's ok if it seems a little undercooked right now.)

 Taste and adjust the flavor to your liking.
 It might need another dash of soy sauce, for example.